Tharon-C/CSS-in-Components/PITCHME.md

 - Perform complex calculations and generate design systems
 @ulend

+Note:

+- Stack traces
 ---

 As a bonus...
 @ul
+- Ship self contained modules as packages
 - An easy solution to theming
 - Use fully featured programing language to manage it all
 @ulend

+Notes:

+- Let's stop saying separation of concerns
+- Let's do more than imply a relationship with a component
+- Let's put our CSS in our Components

 ---?image=assets/legos.jpg